Who Is The Custodian Of My IRA?

 What is an IRA Custodian?

 An IRA custodian manages your assets.
-They ensure that your IRA follows IRS and other regulations.
+They make sure that your IRA follows IRS and other regulations.
 Credit unions, banks, brokerage firms, and other financial institutions can be IRS-approved IRA custodians.

 There are four basic types of IRA custodians:

 - Banks and credit unions: These institutions are well-suited for those who value security and safety in the retirement funds they have.
 Credit unions and banks usually provide the traditional Roth and SEPIRAs.
 They also offer savings accounts, certificates of deposit (CDs) and, occasionally money market accounts to invest in.

 - Brokerage firms: Brokerages offer bonds, stocks, mutual funds (1), ETFs (2), and more.
 They’re great for diversifying portfolios and offering a variety of investments.

 - Mutual fund companies: These companies offer IRAs which invest primarily in their proprietary mutual funds.
 Investors who wish to build an investment portfolio in retirement that is focused on mutual funds could find mutual fund companies to be an appropriate choice.